reefab/homeassistant-velux/Readme.md

 But then I found out that the motor control is [trivial (article in french but schematics should be understandable by anyone)](http://www.planete-domotique.com/blog/2013/08/29/comment-piloter-ses-volets-roulants-velux/).
 The blinds simply have two wires, if +24V is provided, the blinds will go up, stopping by themselves once they reach the top (the end stop is integrated) and -24V will makes them go down, once again they stop by themselves.
 0V will obviously make them stop.

-Here is how I managed to control the blinds using some much cheaper hardware; 40€ total.
+They do need to be powered for a while before reacting.
+Don't worry if it takes tens of minutes to start to move the first time.
+It's instantaneous afterwards.

 This might also work with similar rolling shutters/blinds from other manufacturers that uses the same principle.

-### Important Note
+### ❗ Important Note

 Apparently, once a Velux SML has been used with a KUX unit it changes mode of operation and cannot be used with the following method.